Monzyy/drdl3/README.md

                         Specify output directory
-  -t, --tvseries        Download all available in tv series -s, --season          Download all available in the season --subscribe           Subscribe to the episode, season or series.
+  -t, --tvseries        Download all available in tv series -s, --season          Download all available in the season -p, --plexify         Disable plexify and use youtube-dl's default title
+                        format
+  --subscribe           Subscribe to the episode, season or series
 ```
 Subscribe:
 ```